 WS #B: Cells and modules

-In the area of cells and modules, the focus is on the development and FID of battery components, battery cells, modules and innovative test methods.
+In the area of cells and modules, the focus is on the development and first industrial deployment (FID) of battery components, battery cells, modules and innovative test methods.

 Above-mentioned innovations in the field of raw and advanced materials as well as process innovations cumulate into this area dedicated to cells and modules and lead to technologically leading battery cells and modules generations.